How And Why Recognition Is The Key To Employee Advocacy?

 The Goal of an Employee Advocacy Program

-The goal of any employee advocacy program is to leverage better employees'social connections, that benefits both employers as well as employees.
+The goal of any employee advocacy program is to leverage better employees' social connections, which benefits both employers and employees.
 An employee advocacy program helps increase social media reach, engagement, and referrals exponentially.